 OK, both markets have closed now.
+(Transp.4)

 Look just to the left of where your values were first reported.
 We have reported back to you the outcomes for your market: Shown above the solid line are the values of the bidders who have clinched an item.
 If you have clinched an item there is a next to the item.
-The prices at which these units were clinched are shown next to the value of the item.
+The bids at which these units were clinched are shown next to the value of the item.

 Below the solid line are shown the values for those who did not clinch an item along with the corresponding drop-out prices.
-These are listed with the last drop-out price first, and the first drop-out price last.
-Note that there are letters assigned to other bidders drop-out prices, with each letter representing one other bidder.
+These are listed with the last drop-out bid first, and the first drop-out bid last.
+Note that there are letters assigned to other bidders drop-out bids, with each letter representing one other bidder.
 These letters will change randomly from one auction to another so that no one can be identified across auctions.

-Profits of the items you have been bidding on are shown to the right of your screens just below the value of the item.
-If you have clinched an item there are x's in the space next to the entry - your bid.
-Below this is shown the price at which you clinched the item and below this the profits earned on the item.
+Profits of the items you have been bidding on are shown to the right of your screens as the last entry for each item.
+If you have clinched an item, "price" shows the bid at which you clinched the item and below this the profits earned on the item equal to value minus "price".

-If you dropped out without clinching an item on the "your bid" line the computer shows the price at which you dropped out and that you earned zero profits on that item.
+If you dropped out without clinching an item on the "your bid" line the computer shows the bid at which you dropped out and that you earned zero profits on that item.

 At the very bottom right hand side of your screen you will see total profits - the sum of the profits on your 2 units.
-Just below this is net profits - total profits less the auction fee.
+Just below this is a net profit - total profits less the auction fee.
 Note, the auction fee will always be 0, so this number will be the same as total profits.